pglombardo/PasswordPusher/containers/docker/README.md

 ## ephemeral

-This configuration runs independently using sqlite3 with no persistent storage (if you recreate the container the data is lost); best if don't care too much about the data and and looking for simplicity in deployment.
+This configuration runs independently using sqlite3 with no persistent storage (if you recreate the container the data is lost); best if don't care too much about the data and looking for simplicity in deployment.

 To run an ephemeral version of Password Pusher that saves no data after a container restart:
 `docker run -p "8000:5100" pglombardo/pwpush:latest`